wrtnlabs/os/README.md

    - This ensures all stakeholders can track the issue's progress in the main repository
    - Prevents visibility issues that would occur if issues were directly created in individual repositories
 4. Issues are closed progressively after resolution

+## How to manage Issue

+1. All the issue should regist Github Project
+   - **required** : `start_date`, `end_date` (if not started issue, you can omit this)
+   - **required** : when `project` can be specified, you should regist `project` for task tracking

+2. All the meatadata about progress and exception should record target issue
+   Only this, Even first-timers can easily participate in the context.

+3. If target issue not contains current sprint, you can omit sprint property